|OhioMeansJobs Oak Hill Office Re-Opening Announcement|

-Beginning the week of May 23, Ohio unemployment benefit recipients will be required to do at least two work-search activities each week that they claim benefits.
+As of the week of May 23, Ohio unemployment benefit recipients are required to do at least two work-search activities each week that they claim benefits.
 Failure to conduct two work-search activities may result in a delay or denial of unemployment benefit claim.
 For details on the work-search requirement, click here.
 For more information on the requirement for self-employed individuals, click here.

 |Unemployment Scam ALERT!|

 Unemployment claimants are warned that a fake website is attempting to steal personal and banking information.
 A link to the fake site is being sent to claimants via text messages and emails.
 The fake site looks very much like the official Office of Unemployment Insurance Operations site so individuals need to pay close attention to the domain name.
 For details on this scam, click here to view the news release from the Ohio Department of Job and Family Services.